 With how prominent this condition is amongst Americans, it’s no wonder that there are many treatment options, such as the following…

 1. Keeping a Bladder Diary

 Keeping a bladder diary can be a great way to make your first steps to fixing your overactive bladder.
-So, just what is a bladder diary, anyway?
-It lets you track how often you urinate and other important information about your bladder that you can use to make more informed medical decisions.
-You can’t go wrong with good information!
+It lets you track how often you urinate so you can use it to make more informed medical decisions.

 Why Keeping a Bladder Diary Can Help